 - Where your application has been refused previously or if you are challenging a refusal of your application.

 In addition to our fees, you will need to budget for the following:

 - Fees charged by experts to prepare any necessary reports to support your application.
 These are typically only required if the application is not straightforward and/or you are challenging a decision to refuse your application (from £1,000 to £20,000 per expert, depending on the type of expert and the nature of the report required).

-- Where you do not speak perfect English, the fees of an interpreter which are in the region of £100 an hour.
+- The fees of an interpreter where you do not speak perfect English, which are in the region of £100 an hour.

 - Any UK Visas and Immigration or Home Office fees for making the application.
 You will pay this to the Home Office directly as part of the application process.
 UK Visas and Immigration and Home Office fees can be found here.

 Where we incur additional third-party costs and services on a client’s behalf as its agent (a “disbursement”), then that is passed on to the client without any addition.
 We would usually discuss these disbursements with you in advance and incur those costs on your behalf when necessary.
 You are responsible for these costs, though we would usually handle their payment for you to ensure a smoother process and add these costs to your invoice.

 In relation to appeals to the First-tier Tribunal, our fees will range from £3,000 to £15,000.